 By KBB.com Editors

-Driving Impressions When you're behind the wheel of the 2012 Scion iQ hatchback, it's easy to forget you're in a car that's shorter than a MINI.
-You sit tall, like in the...FIAT 500, and that gives excellent visibility.
-Unlike the FIAT, the Scion feels more sleek and coupe-like, thanks to a smaller greenhouse.
+Driving Impressions When you're behind the wheel of the 2013 Scion iQ hatchback, it's easy to forget you're in a car that's shorter than a Mini.
+You sit tall, like in the...Fiat 500, and that gives excellent visibility.
+Unlike the Fiat, the Scion feels more sleek and coupe-like, thanks to a smaller greenhouse.
 Scion puts the dashboard and center stack further away, enhancing the impression you're driving a larger car.
-The drive doesn't betray it – the 92-hp 4-cylinder is smooth and the iQ provides a surprisingly quiet ride.
+The 94-hp 4-cylinder is smooth and surprisingly quiet.
 Freeway speeds are comfy, with only a little nudge from side winds betraying the short wheelbase.
-In town, it's only when you crank over the steering wheel, when the 2012 iQ turns on it's heels like an exuberant Jack Russell Terrier, that it strikes you how maneuverable the little Scion is.
-Keep the CVT automatic transmission in Sport mode, and you'll get more zippy performance, but it can't match the Italians (FIAT) or Germans (MINI) for road feel and driving fun.
+In town, it's only when you crank over the steering wheel, when the iQ turns on its heels like an exuberant Jack Russell terrier, that it strikes you how maneuverable the little Scion is.
+Keep the CVT automatic transmission in Sport mode, and you'll get more zippy performance, but it can't match the Italians (Fiat) or Germans (Mini) for road feel and driving fun.

 You wouldn't think you'd get excited about a steering wheel, but the standard Scion iQ wheel has a fat, leather-wrapped rim, and angular contours that make it look like it came from a Ferrari.
 Nice.

 By pushing the dashboard and console way forward, the Scion iQ puts the front passenger slightly ahead of the driver, adding enough room for a passenger in the back.
 Clever.
 No such luck for those behind the driver, though.